wolfSSL/wolfTPM/examples/README.md

 ## Seal / Unseal

 TPM 2.0 can protect secrets using a standard Seal/Unseal procedure.
 Seal can be created using a TPM 2.0 key or against a set of PCR values.
+Note: Secret data sealed in a key is limited to a maximum size of 128 bytes.

 There are two examples available: `seal/seal` and `seal/unseal`.